Social Media General Best Practices

-Social media sites by nature are active and posts and replies must be frequent – daily in some cases.
+Social media sites by nature are active and posts and replies must be frequent – daily in most cases.
 Before an account is activated, consider who will be responsible for the updates to the site.
 Make sure you have the time to maintain the site properly since a site with slow response can be more detrimental than no presence at all.

 Protect yourself and contributors

 Do not publish personal information about yourself, such as phone number or address and make sure those rules are followed for all contributors.
 Personal information about another individual, other than the default profile, should not be allowed.
 FERPA privacy laws must be followed when students are involved, including permission to use all photos or videos of students.

 If you discuss a situation involving individuals on a social media site, be sure that they cannot be identified.
 As a guideline, don’t post anything that you would not present at a conference.